-The purchaser will have 30 days to consummate (close) on the purchase.
+You will have 30 days to consummate (close) on the purchase.
+All closings will be conducted at the offices of Title Guarantee and Trust.
+You are responsible for scheduling your closings with the closing agent.
 This is a cash sale and is not dependent upon financing from any sources.
 You may use financing, but your purchase is not contingent upon you being able to get financing.
-The purchaser will be required to pay the entire purchase price, which includes the buyer's premium, at closing.
+The purchaser will be required to pay the balance of the purchase price at closing.
 Taxes will be prorated at closing.
+Rents and operating expenses (if applicable) will be prorated.
 The seller will pay the real estate commissions.
-The seller will not attend the closing.
+The seller may not attend the closing.
 Documents will be couriered to the seller for execution.
 All closing costs, including courier fees, will be paid by the purchaser.
-The purchaser is responsible for arranging the closing for this sale.
+A schedule of closings costs is available on the auction website.